philipptrenz/photo-booth/README.md

 Simply connect your camera via USB or even via wifi to the computer running this application, for example a **Raspberry Pi**.
 The app shows a countdown by clicking at the screen (or tapping at a touchscreen), triggers your camera to take a photo, downloads it from your camera, shrinks it to a smaller size and displays it on the screen.
 First in fullscreen, then added to a gallery of previous taken photos.

 photo-booth also provides a web application by running a webserver.
 Every newly taken photo gets immediately pushed to the webapp.
 From there it's easy for your guests to download their photos.
-There's also the option to leave a e-mail address for sending the photos afterwards.
-You only have to provide a Wi-Fi hotspot.
+There's also the option to leave a contact address for sending the photos afterwards.
+Creating GIF animations and printing out selected photos are also possible through the web application.
+You only have to provide a Wi-Fi hotspot and a printer (optional for printing feature).

-Because of the use of gphoto2 it works with nearly any camera like plug and play.
+Because of the use of `gphoto2` and `cups` it works with nearly any camera or printer like plug and play.

 ## Installation

-To clone and run this repository you'll need [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/download/) and [gphoto2](http://gphoto.sourceforge.net/) installed.
+To clone and run this repository you'll need [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/download/), [gphoto2](http://gphoto.sourceforge.net/) and [CUPS](https://www.cups.org/) installed.

 Before getting started please check [here](#Unsupported-devices) if the hardware you want to use is supported.
 I tested photo-booth under Ubuntu Linux (64bit), MacOS and Raspbian (Raspberry Pi 3, ARM).
 Anyway, the documentation here will be focused on Linux based systems.